-3.1 The Authority uses the Treasury Management functions provided by St Helens Council under the SLA.
+- 3.1 The Authority uses the Treasury Management functions provided by St Helens Council under the SLA.
 As a part of that function the Council has appointed Link Asset Services as treasury adviser for both the Council and the Authority.
 A part of their service is to formulate a view on interest rates.
 Annex 1 provides an overview of current City forecasts for both short and longer-term interest rates.
-As expected, the Monetary Policy Committee (MPC) delivered a 0.25% increase in Bank Rate at its meeting on 2 November 2017, taking Bank Rate to 0.5% and also gave forward guidance that they expected to increase Bank Rate twice more, by 0.25% each time, reaching 1% in 2020.

-- 3.2 Link believe that rates will remain at 0.5% until the early part of 2019 and will then rise by 0.25% in March 2019 and March 2020, reaching 1.00%.
-However, other forecasters are predicting rates could begin to rise in advance of the forecasts made by Link and with additional increases over the period. - 3.3 Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
+The Bank of England's Monetary Policy Committee (MPC) has been cautious in raising interest rates over the last 12 months and the Governor of the Bank of England has suggested that any further rate growth is likely to continue to be cautious. - 3.2 Link's view is that rates will remain below 1% until the early part of 2020 and will then rise to 1.5% by the end of 2020.
+However, other forecasters are predicting rates could begin to rise in advance of the forecasts made by Link and with additional increases over the period. - 3.3 Economic and interest rate forecasting remains difficult with so many ecternal influences weighing on the UK.
 The forecasts above (and MPC decisions) will be liable to further amendment depending on how economic data and developments in financial markets transpire over the next year.
-Geopolitical developments, especially as Brexit outcomes become clearer, could have a major economic impact. - 3.4 the current economic outlook, structure of market interest rates and government debt yields have several key treasury management implications: - A resurgence of the Eurozone sovereign debt crisis, with Italy being a particular concern due to its high levelof government debt, low rate of economic growth and vulnerable banking system.
-Weak worldwide economic statistics and volatility in the financial markets pose particular concern for the economic recovery in the UK, particularly with weak growth or recession in the UKs main trading partners the EU and the US.
-This uncertainty also flows through into counterparty risks, which remain elevated.
-This continues to suggest the use of higher quality counterparties for shorter time periods; - Investment returns are likely to remain low during 2018/19 and beyond; - Borrowing interest rates increased sharply after the result of the General Election in June 2017 and then also after the Sepetmber MPC meeting when financial markets reacted by accelerating expectations fot the timing of Bank Rate increases.
-Since then, borrowing rates have eased back again.
-Apart from that there has been little general trend in rates during the current financial year. - 3.5 Other views on prospective interest rates are available.
+Geopoilitical developments, especially as Brexit outcomes become clearer, could have a major economic impact. - 3.5 Other views on prospective interest rates are available.
 However, most are showing an increasing likelihood that the prospects for interest rate rises, albeit relatively modest, continue to be further into the medium to longer term.
 Interestingly, for the longest term borrowing, the prospects for interest rates continue to be slightly softer compared with shorter to medium term which is in line with the previous year's estimate, suggesting there is not yet a confident view that interest rate growth will be strong.